Coder-X15/SIR_Model_PDC/README.md

 ## SIR Model Simulation Using Monte Carlo and Barabási-Albert Graphs
 > **Authored by**: Sam Ruben Abraham and Anushka Kishor Nikam

-This repository contains C++ and Python code for simulating the spread of epidemics using the SIR (Susceptible-Infected-Recovered) model on different network structures, including the Barabási-Albert (BA) model.
+This repository contains C++ and Python code for simulating the spread of epidemics using the SIR (Susceptible-Infected-Recovered) model on a Barabási-Albert (BA) network.
 The project also includes tools for visualizing the simulation results.

 ## Directory and File Overview